Guidance and Counselling

 The care and welfare of pupils at St Conleth’s is of fundamental importance.
 Psychological support is offered when necessary by the school guidance counsellor who provides a professional personal counselling service.
 The guidance department recognises the importance of the first contact which any student has with the service.
 Many first-time users may be anxious and confused, so it aims to be both welcoming and helpful while respecting the confidentiality of any personal information.

 St. Conleth’s is very proud of its ability to welcome, assist and encourage students of all learning styles and abilities.
-Central to our system is the close co-operation between the Form Teacher and the Special Educational Needs Co-ordinator, a dedicated and specifically trained professional who is exclusively devoted to the organisation of special needs assessment and accommodation.
+Central to our system is the close co-operation between the Form Teacher and the Learning Support Co-ordinator, a dedicated and specifically trained professional who is exclusively devoted to the organisation of special needs assessment and accommodation.
 If new students have a pre-existing assessment of special needs, the Co-ordinator will arrange a meeting with the parents and the Form Teacher early in the term to plan further assessment and implementation of Personal Education Plans, including resource to the National Educational Psychological Service and Reasonable Accommodations for the state exams.
-All of our teachers are aware of special educational needs and will liaise with parents, Form Teachers and the Special Needs Co-ordinator when a student’s work or behaviour seems to merit consultation.
+All of our teachers are aware of special educational needs and will liaise with parents, Form Teachers and the Learning Support Co-ordinator when a student’s work or behaviour seems to merit consultation.